trentpolack/joymachine-public/joy-create/README.md

 # Joy Create

 ## Current Status
-In active development as of May 2017.
+In active development as of August 2017.

 ## Building
  1. Clone the parent repository to disk.